xmxanuel/mask-flipper/README.md

 Mask Flipper uses dapp.tools for development.
 Please install the dapp client.

 ## Run RPC tests

-install dependencies
+The RPC test is using the deployed mainnet contracts of NFTX, HashMasks and Sushiswap. install dependencies
 ```
 dapp update